In The value of consciousness and Free Will in a Technological Dystopia, Allan McCay make the all-too-familiar claim that:

 “there will always be valuable skills requiring a particular kind of judgement that are possessed by humans, but not by non-conscious algorithmic machines, however advanced.

-I find these predictions to be incredibly dangerous.
+I find these sorts of predictions to be dangerous.
 As a data scientist, I believe that it is important to be honest about the full extent of the possibility of AI.
 Including the potential to render millions of people unemployed and, ultimately, to even replace us as a species.
 Only by facing the difficult possibilities can we attempt to comprehend and prepare for them.

 Therefore, in this piece, I will respond to one such attempt at drawing a bright line, which illustrates the sort of fallacious reasoning that typically leads to these sorts of foolish predictions.

 Also, the fact that I have so far being unconvinced by all “bright lines” that I have seen does not mean that I think there aren’t any.
 There might be.
 I just think that currently people are far too trigger happy in calling things “impossible” for AI that aren’t.
 The most plausible candidates for a bright lines are probably characteristics related to the hard problem of consciousness.
-But I have yet to see a convincing argument along those lines.

 Can Economic Decisions be Incommensurable?